-The goals of the ILD physics working group is
+The goals of the ILD physics working group are

 - to make compelling physics case for ILC that can convince decision makers that ILC is worth the investment, and